digitalmacgyver/vedit/README.md

 * The quality of the output video relative to the inputs is set by the ffmpeg -crf option with an argument of 16, which should be visially lossless.

+* The first video stream encountered in a file is the one used.

+* The first audio stream encountered in a file is the one used.